JPCCardoso/Codecademy/README.md

 # Codecademy
-Code developed to different challenges of Data Science course (By Codecademy)
+Code developed to roller coaster challenge (Developed by Codecademy during the course of Data Science)

 1. Roller Coasters (PYTHON) - Exercise proposed during the Data Visualization theme, allowing the practice of graph constructions through functions